 Because of these factors, like in-depth technical interviews, homework assignments are often used later in the recruitment process.
 By this stage, candidates will commit more time to the assignment, while recruiters will only have to review 3-5 submissions.

 If you’re hiring software developers, you’ll know how competitive the tech market is right now.
 Companies that stay ahead and recruit the top tech talent constantly think outside the box, using coding tests to screen and assess candidates at scale.

-The benefits of coding tests are there to be had, with greater accuracy, time savings, and an improved candidate experience all on offer if you’re ready to evolve.
+The benefits of coding tests are there to be had, with greater accuracy, time savings, and an improved candidate experience, all on offer if you’re ready to evolve.

-When you are, tools like Toggl Hire make the journey easy, with super-fast setup, expert question sets, and automated thresholds on hand to turn you into a tech recruitment superstar!
+When you are, tools like Toggl Hire make the journey easy, with a super-fast setup, expert question sets, and automated thresholds on hand to turn you into a tech recruitment superstar!